-Jason is an Associate at CMG Landscape Architecture with 22 years of experience.
-With extensive experience in site design, construction documentation, construction administration and implementation, he has a primary role on a variety of institutional, campus, multi-family housing, and public projects.
+Jason is a Senior Associate at CMG Landscape Architecture with 22 years of experience.
+With extensive experience in site design, construction documentation, construction administration, and implementation, he has a primary role on a variety of institutional, campus, multi-family housing, and public projects.

 Jason brings a level of excellence to CMG’s construction detailing, planting design, and integration of site-specific ecology and natural systems.
 He has been a leader for the Facebook Bayfront Campus project team – using his experience, his specialization in planting design, and extensive coordination skills with engineering and architectural disciplines, he has successfully created a vital and a biodiverse habitat within an expansive campus rooftop park.